 It is very clear from the records that Sister Bernadette was an ambitious and well-loved member of the order.

 Sister Bernadette is memorialized on page 346 in the book “Seeds on Good Ground: Biographies of 16 Pioneer Sisters of St. Joseph of Candolet,” described as one of the “Sisters of St. Joseph who contributed services in the fields of education, health care, social service, arts, and spirituality in the state of Minnesota from 1851 to the present time.”
 She was a nun for 75 years until her death of pneumonia on May 18, 1973, at the ripe age of 96.
 A funeral was held on May 21st before she was buried in the Resurrection Cemetery in St Paul, Minnesota.

-Main image: Sister Mary Bernadette (credit: Sisters of St. Joseph, St. Paul Province Archives)
+All images of Sister Mary Bernadette were provided by the Sisters of St. Joseph, St. Paul Province Archives.